PKua007/rampack/doc/shapes.md

   )
   ```

-  It represents a chain of spherocylinders.
-Namely, it is an Array of points (where the point is Array of 3 Floats)
+  Class `sc` represents a chain of spherocylinders.
+Namely, `chain` is an Array of points (where the point is Array of 3
-  building a line, around which the spherocylinders are built. `r` the radius of the chain.
-As an example, the shape
+  Floats) building a line, around which the spherocylinders are built. `r` the radius of the chain.
+As an example, the
-  from the illustration can be created using
+  shape from the illustration can be created using

   ```python
   scs=[